Antioxidants and Longevity: Do antioxidant make you live longer?

 We can all benefit from taking a multivitamin.
 However, a diet rich in all of our necessary nutrients is best.
 Although it is not always easy to attain all of the nutrients, we can begin to include these antioxidant-rich foods in our diet and supplement as needed.
 Always consult a physician about your consumption of supplements.

 Incidentally, the American Heart Association does not recommend using antioxidant supplements.
 Instead, the AHA suggests a diet rich in a variety of healthy foods found in the primary food groups.

 If mineral deficiencies are a concern, you may want to look into the following information on the effects of mineral deficiencies.

 Foods with antioxidants

 Note, some foods may be on more than one list due to the variety of properties they hold.
-This is a partial list of many foods containing antioxidants.
+Here is a partial list of many foods containing antioxidants.

 Vitamin C: citrus, blueberries, elderberry, mixed berries, green leafy vegetables, guava, kiwi, tomatoes, peppers, and broccoli.

 Vitamin E: A variety of nuts and seeds, almonds, peanuts, and walnuts.
 Avocados and green leafy vegetables are also rich in vitamin E. Don't forget olives and wheat germ.

 Carotenoids (lutein and lycopene): carrots, tomatoes, kale, passion fruit, and spinach.

 Antioxidants and Aging

-The health benefits of green tea can greatly improve life expectancy.
-Green tea has powerful cancer-fighting antioxidants and ingredients, which improve memory, cognition, cardiovascular health, and brain function
+The health benefits of green tea can significantly improve life expectancy.
+Green tea has powerful cancer-fighting antioxidants and ingredients, which will enhance memory, cognition, cardiovascular health, and brain function.

-Stress is known to negatively affect the aging process.
+Stress is known to affect the aging process negatively.
 Consider adding relaxation techniques and moderate exercise to your lifestyle.
-It will improve serotonin levels, help you sleep better and improve your overall feelings of well being.
+It will improve serotonin levels, help you sleep better and develop your overall feelings of well being.
 Plus, stress can age your appearance.
 Lighten those pesky wrinkles with a radiant smile and a breath of fresh air.

 Suggested Foods for Reducing the Signs of Aging